 Your refrigerator is one of your home's most important (and expensive) appliances.

-Without regular care, dust and dirt build up in the fridge's condenser coils; door gaskets can loosen their grip and allow cool air inside the appliance to leak out.
+Without regular cleaning and maintenance, dust and dirt build up in the fridge's condenser coils; door gaskets can loosen their grip and allow cool air to leak out; and the temperature inside can become unstable.

 Wash the interior weekly with a sponge and warm, soapy water to remove crumbs and spills from shelves and walls.